 Healthy Protein Source

 Insects are among the most protein-rich food sources on the planet.
 According to the Food And Agriculture Organization of the United Nations, insects contain as much as 60% crude protein content.
-This is equal to or more than the protein content of farm animals like chicken.
+This equals or exceeds the protein content of farm animals like chicken.

 These proteins have complex amino acid structures that guarantee healthy growth.
 These proteins contain both essential and non-essential amino acids.